Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Let's talk about speed.
 Because everyone wants it.
 You want your site yesterday.
 Your competitor just launched something flashy.
 You feel behind.
 Panic sets in.

 So when you hire custom website designer coach, ask about their timeline.
-But don't fixate on it.
-Focus on the process.
-A good process is more important than a fast one.

 Portfolio Deep Dive: How to Spot Real Talent from Smoke and Mirrors